smartGraphQL/PROgraphQL/README.md

 ## GraphQL Query & Depth Complexity Analysis

-The Pro-GraphQL library enables users to limit the depth and complexity of queries to their GraphQL server which in turn prevent resource exhaustion and DOS attacks.
+The Pro-GraphQL library enables users to limit the depth and complexity of queries to their GraphQL server, preventing resource exhaustion.

-Compatible with Express.js
+Compatible with Express and Apollo-Server validation rules.

 ## Installation